-The Diagnostic Entrance Examinations and the Bibliography Proficiency Examination are administered on campus each Friday preceding the first day of classes in Fall, Spring, and Summer.
+The Diagnostic Entrance Examinations are administered on campus each Friday preceding the first day of classes in Fall, Spring, and Summer.

-9:30 a.m. - Theory 10:30 a.m. - Music History and Literature 11:30 a.m. - Bibliography (optional)
+9:30 a.m. - Theory 10:30 a.m. - Music History and Literature 1:00 - 5:00 p.m. - Advisement/Registration/Fee Payment